hydephp/develop/docs/digging-deeper/updating-hyde.md

 composer update
 ```

 Then, update your config files.
-This is the hardest part, as you may need to manually merge in your own changes.
+This is the hardest part, as you may need to manually copy in your own changes.

 ```bash
 php hyde publish:configs